 About Board Certification

 In January 2013, NCBTMB introduced the Board Certification credential.
 This credential requires that certificants pass the Board Certification exam and complete 750 hours of education, 250 hours of hands-on work experience, pass a background check, commit to oppose human trafficking, and hold a current CPR certificate.

 For more information on Board Certification, click here.

 - Elevate the profession by recognizing and encouraging excellence in schools, continuing education, therapist competency and high standards.

 - Establish certification as a recognized credential of professional and ethical standards.

 - Promote the worth of Board Certification to health, therapeutic massage and bodywork professionals, public policy makers and the general public.

 - Assure and maintain the integrity, stability and quality of the Board Certification program.

 - Periodically update the program to reflect state-of-the-art practices in therapeutic massage and bodywork.

-We are proud to be governed by an NCBTMB Board of Directors—including a public member appointed to represent the interests of consumers.
-Elected by our Board Certified practitioners, our board members embody the diversity of our industry in their expertise in many modalities.
+We are proud to be directed by the NCBTMB Certification Board.
+Elected by our Board Certified practitioners, our Certification Board Members embody the diversity of our industry in their expertise in many modalities.